pixlcore/pixl-xyapp/README.md

 	});
 ```

 So the idea here is, we have a dataset of 10 items total, but we are only showing 5 items per page.
 So we have an array of 5 items in `rows`, but we're specifying the `total` as 10, and `offset` as 0 (first page).
-Based on this, the `getPaginatedTable()` will generate the proper pagination links.
+Based on this, the `getPaginatedGrid()` will generate the proper pagination links.

 Your callback is fired once per row, and is passed the current row (array element from `rows`), and the localized index in `idx` (starts from `0` regardless of `offset`).
 Your function should return an array of values which should match up with the `cols`, and each will be stuffed into a `<TD>` element.